esteemayo/burger/README.md

 This application uses Zustand for state management.
 Zustand provides a simple and scalable way to manage global state in React applications.

+## Styling

+This application uses SASS for styling.
+SASS is a preprocessor scripting language that is compiled to CSS.
+It allows developers to write more efficient, modular, and reusable CSS code.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request with your changes.